JeffMv/json2csv-py3/README.md

   //// To do that, you would drop them with the option
   // "dropRootKeys": true,

-  // When using JQ processing, it is possible to run custom JQ scripts
+  // When using JQ processing, it is possible to run custom JQ scripts.
   // Using pre-processing, you access the entire data collection as it was
+  // after the collection key is applied.
+  // Any key you create in the data will be made available for use with accessors, and the reverse applies for deleted keys.
-  // after the collection key is applies "pre-processing": "map(. + {firstName: (.source.author|split(\" \")[0])})",
+  "pre-processing": "map(. + {firstName: (.source.author|split(\" \")[0])})",

-  // post-processing is performed after.
-You must NOT change the structure
+  // post-processing is performed after the 'map' accessors are applied.
-  // unless you know what you are doing.
+  // Make sure you preserve every previous data by using the "." in JQ.
+  // You may still add/delete fields in this step, which will result in
-  "post-processing": "map(. + {description: \"Message has \(.messageContent|length) characters.\"})" }
+  // columns being created/deleted in the resulting CSV "post-processing": "map(. + {description: \"Message has \(.messageContent|length) characters.\"})" }
 ```